nixworks/public/news/2018/01/4/index.md

 ##### Virginia House of Delegates election, 2017
 ### [A drawing is held to resolve a tied election between Democrat Shelly Simonds and Republican David Yancey, with Yancey being randomly chosen as the winner. ](/news/2018/01/4/a-drawing-is-held-to-resolve-a-tied-election-between-democrat-shelly-simonds-and-republican-david-yancey-with-yancey-being-randomly-chosen.md)
-_Context: David Yancey, Republican, tied election, Democrat, Virginia House of Delegates election, 2017_
+_Context: tied election, David Yancey, Democrat, Virginia House of Delegates election, 2017, Republican_

 ## [Previous Day...](/news/2018/01/3/index.md)